osisoft/AVEVA-Adapter-Modbus-Docs/content/main/shared-content/installation/system-requirements.md

 Alternatively, you can use tar.gz files with binaries to build your own custom installers or containers for Linux.
 For more information on installing the adapter with Docker containers, see <xref:InstallUsingDocker>.

+## Visual C++ 2022 Redistributables

+It is recommended that you install VC143 redistributables prior to [!include[product](../_includes/inline/product-name.md)] installation.

+[!include[product](../_includes/inline/product-name.md)] installer includes these as part of a merge module.
+However, they do not receive automatic updates from Microsoft unless installed manually.

 ## PI Web API compatibility

 This version of [!include[product](../_includes/inline/product-name.md)] is compatible with PI Web API 2021 and later.